ptramichsthg/ptramichsthg/README.md

 # About Me

 Hi, I'm **Putra Michael Sitohang** — you can call me **Putra**.
-I am passionate about building web applications and continuously learning new technologies.
+I am passionate about building scalable web and mobile applications, and continuously learning modern technologies.

+I have experience in fullstack development and enjoy working across frontend, backend, and database systems.
+Currently, I am also actively developing cross-platform mobile applications using **Flutter**.

 ---